 The Communications Intern will be a part-time temporary employee of the ACLU of Nebraska.
 The rate of pay for this position is $12/hour.

-To apply: Submit a cover letter and resume via email to Communications Director Sam Petto.
+To apply: Submit a cover letter, writing and/or multimedia sample (links acceptable), and resume via email to Communications Director Sam Petto.